 Theme Question Answers Scope 1) Are the exemptions proposed in Directive Articles 2 and 3 appropriate?
-Are there ways in which more could be done to exempt corporate end users?
+Are there ways in which more could be done to exempt corporate end users? -

+To include them into the directive would therefore be counterproductive.
 2) Is it appropriate to include emission allowances and structured deposits and have they been included in an appropriate way?
+Emissions allowances should be generally excluded.
+Industrial companies that are obliged to act under the emissions trading systems would face unproportional administrative burdens on an area that is not the core of their business.
 3) Are any further adjustments needed to reflect the inclusion of custody and safekeeping as a core service?
-4) Is it appropriate to regulate third country access to EU markets and, if so, what principles should be followed and what precedents should inform the approach and why?
-Corporate governance 5) What changes, if any, are needed to the new requirements on corporate governance for investment firms and trading venues in Directive Articles 9 and 48 and for data service providers in Directive Article 65 to ensure that they are proportionate and effective, and why?
-Organisation of markets and trading 6) Is the Organised Trading Facility category appropriately defined and differentiated from other trading venues and from systematic internalisers in the proposal?
+Not applicable 4) Is it appropriate to regulate third country access to EU markets and, if so, what principles should be followed and what precedents should inform the approach and why?
+Not applicable Corporate governance 5) What changes, if any, are needed to the new requirements on corporate governance for investment firms and trading venues in Directive Articles 9 and 48 and for data service providers in Directive Article 65 to ensure that they are proportionate and effective, and why?
+Not applicable Organisation of markets and trading 6) Is the Organised Trading Facility category appropriately defined and differentiated from other trading venues and from systematic internalisers in the proposal?
 If not, what changes are needed and why?
-7) How should OTC trading be defined?
+Not applicable 7) How should OTC trading be defined?
 Will the proposals, including the new OTF category, lead to the channelling of trades which are currently OTC onto organised venues and, if so, which type of venue?
+Not applicable

 8) How appropriately do the specific requirements related to algorithmic trading, direct electronic access and co-location in Directive Articles 17, 19, 20 and 51 address the risks involved?
 9) How appropriately do the requirements on resilience, contingency arrangements and business continuity arrangements in Directive Articles 18, 19, 20 and 51 address the risks involved?
-10) How appropriate are the requirements for investment firms to keep records of all trades on own account as well as for execution of client orders, and why?
-11) What is your view of the requirement in Title V of the Regulation for specified derivatives to be traded on organised venues and are there any adjustments needed to make the requirement practical to apply?
+Not applicable 10) How appropriate are the requirements for investment firms to keep records of all trades on own account as well as for execution of client orders, and why?
+Not applicable 11) What is your view of the requirement in Title V of the Regulation for specified derivatives to be traded on organised venues and are there any adjustments needed to make the requirement practical to apply?
 12) Will SME gain a better access to capital market through the introduction of an MTF SME growth market as foreseen in Article 35 of the Directive?
 13) Are the provisions on non-discriminatory access to market infrastructure and to benchmarks in Title VI sufficient to provide for effective competition between providers?
 If not, what else is needed and why?
 Do the proposals fit appropriately with EMIR?

 14) What is your view of the powers to impose position limits, alternative arrangements with equivalent effect or manage positions in relation to commodity derivatives or the underlying commodity?
 Are there any changes which could make the requirements easier to apply or less onerous in practice?
 Are there alternative approaches to protecting producers and consumers which could be considered as well or instead?
-Investor protection 15) Are the new requirements in Directive Article 24 on independent advice and on portfolio management sufficient to protect investors from conflicts of interest in the provision of such services?
-Response from ILAG - UK Life Assurance and Investment Trade Body In general, we agree that these requirements are sufficient for the purpose intended.
-However, we would make the following observations: Para.
-5 (i): the requirement to assess a "sufficiently large